wycl16514/golang-bitcoin-network-encoding/generate wallet address from public key.md

 3, combine the first byte from step 1 and bytes from step 2

-4, do a hash256 on the result of step 3 and get the first 4 bytes from the result, this is called base58 checksum.
+4, do a hash256 on the result of step 3 and get the first 4 bytes from the result, append these 4 bytes to the result of step 3, this is called base58 checksum.

 5, combine bytes array from step 3 and step 4 together and encode it by using base58